ctrueden/ctrueden.github.io/_pages/deus/char-private-joey.md

 ### MP for merits

-* Regeneration/Fast Healing ~~#FF0000:2mp per 1 point of fast healing~~
+* Regeneration/Fast Healing <span style="color: #FF0000">2mp per 1 point of fast healing</span>
-* Gliding Fall/Slow Fall ~~#FF0000:2mp for unlimited distance~~
+* Gliding Fall/Slow Fall <span style="color: #FF0000">2mp for unlimited distance</span>
-* Dead reckoning (ability to never be lost due to constant unconscious vector calculations-some ants do this) ~~#FF0000:1mp to always know north; 3mp to have a complete understanding of the path you have followed and be able to retrace your steps without fail~~
+* Dead reckoning (ability to never be lost due to constant unconscious vector calculations-some ants do this) <span style="color: #FF0000">1mp to always know north; 3mp to have a complete understanding of the path you have followed and be able to retrace your steps without fail</span>
 * Natural weapons
-    * Claws ~~#FF0000:1mp for two claws dealing 1d6 damage each~~
+    * Claws <span style="color: #FF0000">1mp for two claws dealing 1d6 damage each</span>
-    * teeth ~~#FF0000:1mp for a bite dealing 1d4 damage~~
+    * teeth <span style="color: #FF0000">1mp for a bite dealing 1d4 damage</span>
-    * horns ~~#FF0000:1mp for a gore attack dealing 1d4 damage~~
+    * horns <span style="color: #FF0000">1mp for a gore attack dealing 1d4 damage</span>
-    * spines (porcupine) ~~#FF0000:1mp for spines dealing 1d3 damage to anyone who attacks you when you enter a defensive posture; 2-3mp for the ability to throw spines like a porcupine does, depending how many and how powerful they are~~
+    * spines (porcupine) <span style="color: #FF0000">1mp for spines dealing 1d3 damage to anyone who attacks you when you enter a defensive posture; 2-3mp for the ability to throw spines like a porcupine does, depending how many and how powerful they are</span>
-    * venom (of various potencies and means of infliction [[bite, sting, spit, when struck]) ~~#FF0000:1-5mp depending on venom strength and delivery method~~
+    * venom (of various potencies and means of infliction [[bite, sting, spit, when struck]) <span style="color: #FF0000">1-5mp depending on venom strength and delivery method</span>
-* Void survival (live longer/indefinately in vacuums) ~~#FF0000:5mp for the ability to survive the pressure and temperature differentials when in the vaccuum of space (still need to buy &quot;no need to breathe&quot; separately)~~
+* Void survival (live longer/indefinately in vacuums) <span style="color: #FF0000">5mp for the ability to survive the pressure and temperature differentials when in the vaccuum of space (still need to buy &quot;no need to breathe&quot; separately)</span>
-* Camoflauge (chameleon-like) ~~#FF0000:1mp per +1 to Stealth checks; or pay for ''improved invisibility'' as a spell-like ability, depending how good you want this power to be -- even if it's not magical, the cost would be the same as long as the power level is the same~~
+* Camoflauge (chameleon-like) <span style="color: #FF0000">1mp per +1 to Stealth checks; or pay for ''improved invisibility'' as a spell-like ability, depending how good you want this power to be -- even if it's not magical, the cost would be the same as long as the power level is the same</span>
-* Bio-luminescence (make body glow) ~~#FF0000:1mp for 30-foot radius as a torch; 2mp for 60-foot radius as ''light'' spell~~
+* Bio-luminescence (make body glow) <span style="color: #FF0000">1mp for 30-foot radius as a torch; 2mp for 60-foot radius as ''light'' spell</span>
-* Electrical discharge (eel -- kind of like shocking grasp but non-magical) ~~#FF0000:again, buy ''shocking grasp'' as an Sp ability, but treat it as non-magical~~
+* Electrical discharge (eel -- kind of like shocking grasp but non-magical) <span style="color: #FF0000">again, buy ''shocking grasp'' as an Sp ability, but treat it as non-magical</span>
-* Paralyzing sting (jelly fish -- Cause opponent struck to lose next action due to stunning) ~~#FF0000:1mp for each usage per day (DC 10 + key ability modifier)~~
+* Paralyzing sting (jelly fish -- Cause opponent struck to lose next action due to stunning) <span style="color: #FF0000">1mp for each usage per day (DC 10 + key ability modifier)</span>

 ### Merits Submission